mpedroza-mx/reservations-service/README.md

 # Reservations-Service
-## This just an example of using the listed technologies for learning purposes
+## This is just an example of using the listed technologies for learning purposes

 This service is responsible to return the list of available reservations in the database